Unique Programs and Services

 Advanced Placement Courses

-Advanced Placement (AP) courses are intended for students in grade 10-12 and are offered to challenge students and provide an opportunity to earn college-level credit while enrolled in high school by taking the AP exam.
+Advanced Placement (AP) courses are offered to challenge students and provide an opportunity to earn college-level credit while enrolled in high school by taking the AP exam.
 All students enrolled in an AP course will be required to take the related AP exam in May.
 AP courses follow guidelines as suggested by The College Board.
 AP course descriptions found in this Bulletin are listed by department.
 AP courses not offered at your home school may be available at the other KPS high school or online through Michigan Virtual University (MVU).
 Consult your dean of students if you are interested.

 ATYP (Academically Talented Youth Program)